-Requesting to add this vendor in order to have more options for
+Requesting to add this vendor in order to have more options for purchasing furniture at a competitive price.

 We have purchased from other vendors on this contract.
 Through price comparisons, we see that Krueger International, Inc., can often provide a quality product with convenient delivery at a competitive or better price.